It’s strange to think there are football fans out there now who never knew the ugly majesty of the Intertoto Cup.

-The 2017-18 season will be the first this century where Newcastle United will enter a season without an Ameobi in their squad.
-While Shola’s time at the club came to an end in 2014, younger brother Sammy has been flying the flag ever since, only to leave upon the expiry of his contract at the end of last season.
+The 2017-18 season was the first this century in which Newcastle United did not have an Ameobi in their squad.
+While Shola’s time at the club came to an end in 2014, younger brother Sammy continued to fly the flag, only to leave upon the expiry of his contract at the end of 2016-17.

-It is likely to be a bizarre scenario but not necessarily any more bizarre than some of the pair’s greatest moments, like Shola’s Champions League goal at the Camp Nou (for a time, he had a better goals-per-game record there than Lionel Messi) or Sammy’s strike at White Hart Lane in 2014.
+And while Shola will always have his Champions League goal at the Camp Nou (for a time, he had a better goals-per-game record there than Lionel Messi), Sammy has his strike at White Hart Lane in 2014.

 Both will remain popular among fans, but Shola is the one who started it all.